sleepymalc/pbb.wtf/content/posts/2022-02-26-Marta/index.md

 ## Double Panels
 If you follow all these until now, you might have one question: "So when the core feature - *Double Panels* comes into play?"
 Here it comes, it's extremely useful when you want to ***move your files around***.
 This is the most complex section, hence I leave it to the very end.
-Before we start, we introduce one of the essential shortcut to navigate in [Marta](https://marta.sh/), `tab`.
+Before we start, we introduce one of the essential shortcuts to navigate in [Marta](https://marta.sh/), `tab`.
 It'll send you to another panel, yup, it simply does this only!
 Now let's start!

 ### Copy
-The default behavior is just like any other file manager you familiar with, you use `Cmd+c` to copy, and go to where you want to past it and use `Cmd+v` to paste.
+The default behavior is just like any other file manager you familiar with, i.e., `Cmd+c` for copying, and `Cmd+v` for pasting.

 ### Move
 In case some of you didn't know, Finder **do** provide the functionality `cut`.
 This is done by first using `Cmd+c` like `copy`, and instead of using `Cmd+v`, you use `Opt+Cmd+v` to cut the selected content and past them to where you want.